-Pre-requisite/s: Admission into Bachelor of
+Pre-requisite/s: Admission into Bachelor of Multimedia(Honours)

-Multimedia(Honours)

-Co-requisite/s CMP40000 Multimedia
+Co-requisite/s CMP40000 Multimedia Research Seminar

-Research Seminar

 This is a double unit and Stage 1 of the research thesis undertaken in the Bachelor of Multimedia Honours course.
-The thesis consists of an approved programme of supervised research study agreed with the Head of the School of Multimedia and Information Technology.
+The thesis consists of an approved programme of supervised research study agreed with the Head of School.